trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 The minimap, another feature implemented simply enough, has proved both nifty and very useful.

-Each tile is represented on the minimap by a color corresponding the occupants of the tile.
-If it's green it has a tree, red it's has berries, darker grey it's a rock, black is an empty tile, and blue and light grey are citizens and monsters respectively.
+Each tile is represented on the minimap by a color corresponding to what's currently on it.
+If the tile is green it has a tree, red it has berries, darker grey there's a rock, black is an empty tile, and blue and light grey are citizens and monsters respectively.

 It's really nice to get an at-a-glance overview of what's going on across the map (which can be quite large now).
 That and it's been particularly useful for me when tweaking the map generation because I get an instananeous overview of the result of the code.